 6. Book a character meal

-Finally, after working so hard to save money, you must remember that you are on vacation!
-We splurged on a late breakfast at Chef Mickeys and were so glad we did.
-The meal cost $220 after tax and tip, so it was certainly spendy but I felt good about it after packing lunches all week.
+Finally, after working so hard to save money, remember that you are on vacation!
+We splurged on a late breakfast at Chef Mickey’s and were so glad we did.
+The meal cost $220 after tax and tip, but I felt good about it after packing lunches all week.

-You can certainly meet characters throughout the parks without booking a character meal, but if you want delicious food while your children are entertained, a character meal is a good option to consider.
+You can certainly meet characters throughout the parks without booking a character meal, but this is a slam-dunk.
+You get delicious food while your children are entertained, and you don’t have to wait in line.